ARM-software/arm-trusted-firmware/docs/user-guide.md

     (Coherent memory region is included) or 0 (Coherent memory region is excluded).
 Default is 1.

-*   `TSPD_ROUTE_IRQ_TO_EL3`: A non zero value enables the routing model for non-secure interrupts in which they are routed to EL3 (TSPD).
-The default model (when the value is 0) is to route non-secure interrupts to S-EL1 (TSP).
+*   `TSP_NS_INTR_ASYNC_PREEMPT`: A non zero value enables the interrupt routing model which routes non-secure interrupts asynchronously from TSP to EL3 causing immediate preemption of TSP.
+The EL3 is responsible for saving and restoring the TSP context in this routing model.
+The default routing model (when the value is 0) is to route non-secure interrupts to TSP allowing it to save its context and hand over synchronously to EL3 via an SMC.

 *   `TRUSTED_BOARD_BOOT`: Boolean flag to include support for the Trusted Board Boot feature.
 When set to '1', BL1 and BL2 images include support to load